CdecPGL/unity-git-version/Assets/PlanetaGameLabo/GitVersion/README.md

 ## Setting

-By clicking "GitVersion->Setting" in the menu bar, you can open a setting window of GitVersion.
+By clicking "Tools->GitVersion->Setting" in the menu bar, you can open a setting window of GitVersion.

 ### Version String Format